-The Western Australian Manitime Training Centre (WAMTC) is the Fremantle campus of Challenger TAFE, which is managed by the Western Australian Department of Training and Employment (WADTE).
-During 1992, the Chief Executive Officer of WADTE began implementing a policy of associating TAFE colleges closer to industry.
+The Western Australian Maritime Training Centre (WAMTC) is a Fremantle campus of Challenger TAFE, which is managed by the Western Australian Department of Training (WADT).
+During 1992, the Chief Executive Officer of WADT began implementing a policy of associating TAFE colleges closer to industry.
 This included the provision of facilities to encourage industry groups to participate in applied research projects and joint ventures.
-In 1993 funding was allocated to formally establish an Aquaculture Developmental Unit (ADU) at WAMTC.
+In 1993 funding was allocated to formally establish an Aquaculture Development Unit (ADU) at WAMTC.
 The principal objective of the ADU is to assist with the development of the marine aquaculture industry in Western Australia.

-The emphasis of the ADU is on the development of cost-effective production techniques suitable for marine finfish culture.
-Target species include pink snapper, Pagrus auratus, black bream (Acanthopagrus butcheri), WA dhufish (Glaucosoma hebraicum), estuary cod (Epinephelus coioides) and King George whiting (Sillaginodes punctata).
-In addition, investigations are being carried out to develop aquaculture techniques for various species of molluscs, particularly Roe's abalone (Haliotis roei) and staircase abalone (Haliotis scallaris).
+The emphasis of the ADU to date has been on the development of cost-effective production techniques suitable for marine finfish culture.
+Target species have included snapper (Pagrus auratus), black bream (Acanthopagrus butcheri), WA dhufish (Glaucosoma hebraicum), estuary cod (Epinephelus coioides), King George whiting (Sillaginodes punctata) and the yellow-tail kingfish (Seriola lalandi).
+In addition, investigations are being carried out to develop aquaculture techniques for various species of molluscs, particularly Roe's abalone (Haliotis roei) and staircase abalone (Haliotis scalaris).

 The ADU have been conducting research into the development of aquaculture techniques for dhufish since 1995.
 This research has been funded by Challenger TAFE and the Fisheries Research and Development Corporation (FRDC) with supplementary funding provided by Fisheries WA and Recfishwest.
 There have been three successive FRDC projects on the culture of dhufish: Project 95/095 (1year); Project 96/302 (3 years) and 1999/322 (1 year).
-The success of these projects has led to interest by private investors in funding the project.
 This document reports on Projects 96/302 and 1999/322.
 There are five main foci for research to develop culture techniques for WA dhufish: general husbandry, reproduction, larval rearing and weaning, grow-out (including nutrition), and health.

-Other related projects include
+Other related projects include:

-- Visual development in the WA dhufish (FRDC Project 98/329) - Intensive cultivation of a calanoid copepod for live food in fish culture (FRDC Project 96/398) - Use of cultured copepods as food for WA dhufish (Aquaculture Development Council) - Health problems in Western Australian dhufish (FRDC Project 98/328). - Determination of the biological parameters required for managing the fishery of Western Australia (FRDC Project 96/103)
+- Visual development in the WA dhufish (FRDC Project 98/329) - Intensive cultivation of a calanoid copepod for live food in fish culture (FRDC Project 96/398) - Use of cultured copepods as food for WA dhufish (Aquaculture Development Council of WA) - Health problems in Western Australian dhufish (FRDC Project 98/328). - Determination of the biological parameters required for managing the fishery of Western Australian Dhufish (FRDC Project 96/103)